acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_update.md

   -h, --help              help for update
       --help-advanced     Show verbose help text
       --image string      Acorn image name
-  -n, --name string       Name of app to create
       --notify-upgrade    If true and the app is configured for auto-upgrades, you will be notified in the CLI when an upgrade is available and must confirm it
   -o, --output string     Output API request without creating app (json, yaml)
       --profile strings   Profile to assign default values